Dr Grammatoula Papaioannou BSc(Hons) (Loughborough), PhD (Loughborough), FHEA

-Dr Grammatoula Papaioannou is a Lecturer in Business Statistics at the School of Business and Economics since 2008 and a Programme Director of the specialist MSc in Business Analytics Consulting.
+Dr Grammatoula Papaioannou is a Lecturer in Business Statistics at the School of Business and Economics since 2008 and a Programme Director of the specialist MSc in Business Analytics.
 Prior to this Grammatoula was the Programme Director of the Part Time MBA programme.

 She holds a BSc (Hons) in Computer Science and a PhD in Operational Research from Loughborough University.

 During her PhD studies Grammatoula worked as a teaching assistant at the School of Business and Economics, Loughborough University.

 Grammatoula is also a Fellow of the Higher Education Academy (FHEA).